Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 - Test environment setup: test environment includes integration with xPortal and at least one third-party exchange, ensuring complete end-to-end testing of functionalities.

 #### 1.1.3 Exit criteria defined
-Exit Criteria: Define the conditions required to conclude testing, such as completion of all test cases and resolution of critical defects, 90%  or more of the tests are passed, no critical issues have status open, all detected errors have been reported and closed;
+Exit Criteria: Define the conditions required to conclude testing, such as completion of all test cases and resolution of critical defects, 90%  or more of the tests are passed, no critical issues have status open, all detected errors have been reported and closed.

 - Verify that all critical defects related to the 'Wallet and Insider(News)' are resolved and validated, with no open critical issues remaining.
 - Confirm that the app can handle at least 5.000 simultaneous users during peak load without performance degradation, and passes all security vulnerability tests.